 Who We Are

-This Accessible Course Materials Initiative is being undertaken in partnership by Educational Technology Services (ETS), the Disabled Students Program (DSP), IS&T Web Access Team, the Library, Berkeley Resources Center for Online Education (BRCOE), and the Center for Teaching and Learning.
+This Accessible Course Materials Initiative is a long-standing partnership that includes Research, Teaching, and Learning (RTL), the Disabled Students Program (DSP), IS&T Web Access Team, the Library, and Disability Access Services (DAC).

 Disabled Students Program

 "While the primary focus and mission of DSP is to serve documented disabled students, DSP staff also work closely with faculty, as well as administrators and staff to build a more accessible learning environment.
 As instructors, by choosing class materials that require the least amount of extra effort to convert into accessible formats, you support our mandate to make all of our courses welcoming to the broadest range of students possible." -DSP

 "We recommend linking to public domain, library-licensed, or open-access online content rather than uploading copyrighted materials to your course site when possible." -The Library